PipelineContext: Runtime Context for Tasks

 Always default

-ctx to None so the task can also be called directly in tests or scripts without a running pipeline:Tasks
+ctx to None so the task can also be called directly in tests or scripts without a running pipeline:Dataset routing: which dataset does add_data_points write to?

 Learn how tasks are defined and composed